-Le Moyne students are encouraged to take advantage of the free services coordinated by the Office for Academic Advising and Support.
+Le Moyne students are encouraged to take advantage of the free services coordinated by the Student Success Center.
 The office provides tutoring, study groups, individual consultations and workshops for all students seeking to improve their academic performance and achieve excellence.
 Individual and group support is also available to students interested in strengthening their learning strategies (e.g., time management, note-taking and test prep strategies).
-Students are welcome to set up individual appointments with a member of the advising staff to learn more.
+Students are welcome to set up individual appointments with a member of the student success staff to learn more.

 International Student Advisement

-The Office of Global Education provides special assistance to students at Le Moyne who are under direction of an F-1 student visa.
+The Office of Inclusive Excellence and Global Education provides special assistance to students at Le Moyne who are under direction of an F-1 student visa.
 Staff assists students in applying for a visa, maintaining status, employment and practical training issues.

 Disability Support Services